 We want to be transparent about how we are compensated.
 Some links in articles are from our sponsors.
 Learn more about how we make money.

-Luckily the IRS understands that this can happen, so there are ways to fix it, but you have to take certain steps to minimize the tax consequences and avoid penalties.
+Luckily the Internal Revenue Service (IRS) understands that this can happen, so there are ways to fix it, but you have to take certain steps to minimize the tax consequences and avoid penalties.

 Here are your choices if you contributed to a Roth IRA then found out later that you were ineligible for the contributions because you made too much money in the year of contribution.